szegedai/hun_ner_checklist/Hubert/README.md

-# hun_ner_checklist
+# HuBERT-NER predictions

-Eval.py uses the output of the Template library and the HuBert models output as input for measuring the perfomance.
+Eval.py uses the output of the Template library and the HuBert-NER models output as input for measuring the perfomance.

-For more information on the model see: <https://huggingface.co/SZTAKI-HLT/hubert-base-cc>.